Do you remember the first novel you ever read, and the impact it had on you?

 I’ve always been into Fantasy, ever since I read The Hobbit.
-I remember trying to read Lord of the Rings when I was in fourth grade.
-I just couldn’t get past the second chapter.
-But then I read the Chronicles of Narnia, and the Earthsea series, then reread The Hobbit.
-The next time I picked up Lord of the Rings, I was able to finish it.
+In fourth grade, I tried to read Lord of the Rings, but I just couldn’t get past the second chapter.
+I ended up reading the Chronicles of Narnia, the Earthsea series, and others instead.
+Then reread The Hobbit and decided to give The Lord of the Rings another try.
+Now I reread it every few years.
 Growing up, I always had a fantasy novel or series on my reading list.
 I lost interest in the genre for a while, but the movie versions of the Naria books and Lord of the Rings got me back into it.
 These days I read a lot of Brandon Sanderson, Steven Erikson, Robert Jordan, among other current fantasy authors.

-I read a lot of thrillers too.
-I love Lee Child’s Jack Reacher books.
+I like to read a lot of thrillers too.
+Lee Child’s Jack Reacher books are among my favorites.
 I’ve read all of Tom Clancy’s Jack Ryan books, and enjoyed every one of them.
 I like some of James Patterson’s work.
 To me, a good thriller is like good sci-fi.
 It’s not about what craziness the characters get into so much as it is about how they go about solving the problem.
 Gun fights and car chases are to the thriller genre what spaceships and aliens are to sci-fi: window dressing to set the stage for your characters to be heroes.